AlphaLunaFurry/fennec/README.md

 and integrates them into a cohesive whole.

-Fennec will eventually be completely rewritten, with every dependency of every component being forked and independantly maintained for perfect integration and cohesion.
+Fennec will eventually be completely rewritten, with every dependency of every component being forked, independantly maintained, and slowly redesigned, rewritten, reimplemented, with 100% original and native codebases (released under the WTFPL) for perfect integration and cohesion.

 In the meantime, the top-most layers of Fennec can operate over existing low-level network protocols.